 In addition to the overall differential methylation analysis, we also evaluated the effects of age, gender, tumor stage, colon or rectum as well as the mutation status (KRAS) of the CRC samples.
-It is found that no significant differences of the diagnostic ability were found between CRC patients with young/old, male/female, early/late, colon/rectum subgroups (Supplementary Table 4).
+It is found that no significant differences of the diagnostic ability were found between CRC patients with young/old, male/female, early/late, colon/rectum subgroups (Table S4).
 However, we found that the diagnostic ability of CRC patients with KRAS mutation (KRAS+) was significantly superior to that of the KRAS- samples.
 In the KRAS+ group, we found that that sensitivity of each gene ranges from 0.86 to 0.98, while the specificity ranges from 0.89 to 1.00 and the AUC ranges from 0.97 to 1.00.
 However, tin the KRAS- group, the sensitivity of each gene ranges from 0.52 to 0.82, while the specificity ranges from 0.80 to 0.98 and the AUC ranges from 0.74 to 0.86 (Table 3).
 Meanwhile, we conducted the hierarchical clustering analysis and found that the CRC tumors misclassified into the control group were all KRAS- samples, indicating the significant differences between KRAS+ and KRAS- CRC patients (Figure 4).

 The consistent difference of diagnostic ability between KRAS+ and KRAS- samples in replication cohort 2

 To further validate the efficacy and accuracy of the candidates in the diagnosis of CRC patients with/without KRAS mutation, we measured the methylation profiles in another independent cohort consisting of 114 pairs of CRC patients of Han Chinese population (Table 1).
-As shown in Supplementary Figure 5, the bisulfite conversion rate (> 99%) and the reads mapping rate (>75%) were both high in CRC and control samples.
-Meanwhile, we validated the differentially methylated profiles of the candidates in replication cohort 2 (Supplementary Figure 6).
-Moreover, the methylation profiles of the KRAS+ and KRAS- subgroups were also measured and significantly differences between these subgroups were found (Supplementary Figure 7).
+We observed excellent the bisulfite conversion rate (> 99%) and the reads mapping rate (>75%) (Figure S5).
+We validated the differentially methylated profiles of the candidates in replication cohort 2 (Figure S6).
+Moreover, the methylation profiles of the KRAS+ and KRAS- subgroups were also measured and significantly differences between these subgroups were found (Figure S7).
 In the KRAS+ subgroup, we found that the sensitivity of each gene ranges from 0.90 to 1.00, while the specificity ranges from 0.91 to 0.98 and the AUC ranges from 0.92 to 1.00.
 In contrast, the sensitivity of each gene ranges from 0.58 to 0.85, while the specificity ranges from 0.78 to 0.96 and the AUC ranges from 0.71 to 0.88 in the KRAS- subgroup.
 Furthermore, we also identified that the CRC samples misclassified to the adjacent normal group were belonging to the KRAS- subgroup, suggesting that the KRAS+ CRC samples were more epigenetically homogeneous than that of the KRAS- CRC samples.

 Overall diagnostic abilities of the candidate zinc family genes in the combined cohorts